-This easy Grilled Chicken Panini recipe is part of social shopper amplification that I participated in for Collective Bias and their advertiser.
+This panini sandwich recipe is part of social shopper amplification that I participated in for Collective Bias and their advertiser.
 I’m a member of the Collective Bias® Social Fabric® Community, and I was compensated for this post, but as always, all thoughts and opinions are my own.

 What’s a butter lover to do?
 Well, as I played around and tested different alternatives, I found that olive oil is an awesome and tasty substitute for butter.